reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

 Prerequisites:

 1. Install [MetaMask](https://metamask.io/) and create a [MetaMask](https://metamask.io/) wallet.
-2. On your Metamask wallet, choose the Goerli test network because we are using the test network for this tutorial:
+2. On your Metamask wallet, choose the Goerli test network as we are using the test network for this guide:

 <p align="center">
   <img src="/meta-mask-testnet.png"/>